openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

    configured maintenance schedule permits the material change from being initiated by the MachineConfigOperator or (b) having SRE override the maintenance schedule and permitting its immediate application.
 1. The customer chooses immediate application.
-1. SRE applies a change to the relevant control-plane AND worker-node resource's `changeManagement` stanza (both must be changed because of the change management hierarchy), setting `disabledUntil` to a time 48 hours in the future.
-The configured change management schedule is ignored for 48 hours as the system initiates all necessary node changes.
+1. SRE applies a change to the relevant worker-node resource's `changeManagement` stanza, setting `disabledUntil` to a time 48 hours in the future.
+The configured change management policy is ignored for 48 hours as the system initiates all necessary node changes to worker-nodes.
+1. If unrelated changes were pending for the control-plane, they will remain pending throughout this process.

 #### Service Delivery Deferred Remediation
 1. A customer raises a ticket for a problem that is eventually determined to be caused by a worker-node system configuration.